cinquemb/nginx-upstream-serverlist/README.md

 wasted upstream refresh actions, Especially when thousands serverlists and upstreams configured.

-NOTE: Different server names cannot share the same upstream right now, if they do, it will cause as sefgault at runtime
+NOTE: Different server names cannot share the same upstream right now, if they do, it will cause as segfault at runtime.
+Will also segfault at runtime if you leave out the syntax in the config.

 ## Directives
 ### serverlist_service